monero-project/monero-site/_i18n/it/resources/user-guides/How-to-mine-Monero-XMR-without-a-mining-equipment.md

 ### **Step 4:** Create new order and start mining

-When creating a [new order](https://www.nicehash.com/?p=orders&new), make sure you select CryptoNightV7 algorithm for mining Monero (New algorithm variant since 2018 April the 6th).
-If you want to first learn more about placing an order with NiceHash, we recommend you to read this [frequently asked question](https://www.nicehash.com/?p=faq#faqb0).
+When creating a [new order](https://www.nicehash.com/?p=orders&new), make sure you select CryptoNightR algorithm for mining Monero (New algorithm variant since 2019 March the 9th).
+If you want to first learn more about placing an order with NiceHash, we recommend you to read this [frequently asked question](https://www.nicehash.com/help/buyers).

 If you want to bid on
 hashing power select Standard (bidding) order type and if you want a fixed